-4. Annual energy acquisition statements
+5. Annual energy acquisition statements

-Any relevant entity that makes a scheme acquisition during the calendar year must provide us with an annual energy acquisition statement on or before 30 April of the following year (section 33(1) of the VEET Act).
+Any relevant entity that makes a scheme acquisition during the calendar year must lodge an annual energy acquisition statement with the commission on or before 30 April of the following year (section 33(1) of the VEET Act).